Structured Tables in Google Sheets

 1. Table Name

 Give the table a clear name.
 You will use it later to refer to the data.
-The name cannot contain spaces.
 It also must be unique in the document and cannot be the same as any named range or function.

 Rename the table